DWN calls for shutdown of ICA Farmville - Farmville

 DWN calls for shutdown of ICA Farmville

-The Detention Watch Network (DWN), a national coalition which aims to abolish immigration detention in the U.S., has released a list of the first 10 immigration detention centers it hopes to see shut down in the first year of the Biden administration.
+The Detention Watch Network (DWN), a national coalition that aims to abolish immigration detention in the U.S., has released a list of the first 10 immigration detention centers it hopes to see shut down in the first year of the Biden administration.

 The Immigration Centers of America (ICA) Farmville facility has made it onto that list.